AsemTayeh/SimonSaysGame/README.md

 ### Overview

-The Simon Says game is a simple memory-based game where the player must follow an increasing sequence of colors, created with an increasing difficulty level for each level, made using event-driven programming and functional programming to ensure readability, optimization and code reuse, as well as flexibility for expansions or new features.
+The Simon Says game is a simple memory-based game where the player must follow an increasing sequence of colors, created with an increasing difficulty setting for each level, made using event-driven programming and functional programming to ensure readability, optimization and code reuse, as well as flexibility for expansions or new features.

 ### Tech stack: